Bloss321/face-controlled-snake-and-space-invaders-games/README.md

-# 2024-individual-project
-2024 Individual Project code
+# Face-Controlled Snake and Space Invaders Games

+## Overview
+This is project is an innovative take on the classic Snake and Space Invaders games that uses head movements and facial expressions for control, providing an immersive gaming experience.

+MediaPipe is used for robust face tracking and Pygame for game development.
+These games eliminate the need for traditional input devices and offers an intuitive way to play.

 ## Requirements
 Please ensure that you are using Python 3.10

-run `pip freeze > requirements.txt` to create required dependencies

-run `pip install -r requirements.txt` to install required dependencies before starting the game
+run `pip install -r requirements.txt` to install required dependencies before running the game

-### Commands to run before starting (in terminal):

-`pip install cmake`

-`pip install opencv-python`

-`pip install pygame`

-`pip install mediapipe opencv-python tensorflow`

-`pip install face_recognition `

-`pip install deepface`

-`pip install dlib`

-`pip install psutil`
+## Running the game
+To run the game you just need to run the main.py file

+## Game Demos

+### Snake

+### Space Invaders

+## Finding Relevant Code
+The game logic can be found in the `game` directory.
+This is where the snake and space invaders games have been written.

+The game logic is called in the `main.py` file

+The tests and models for the SVR head pose estimator can be found in `face_tracking/svr_head_pose_estimation`